elabftw/elabftw/documentation/docs/install/installation/3-tls.md

 # Note about TLS certificates

 The eLabFTW container can run an HTTP or HTTPS server.
-Both will run internally on port 443.
+Both will run internally on port 8080.
 This page describes several options you can choose regarding TLS configuration.

 ## Option A: HTTP mode with a reverse proxy (Apache, nginx, HAProxy, traefik, ...)

-You can run the container in HTTP mode (internal port 443) only if you have a reverse proxy in front doing TLS termination and sending the `X-Forwarded-Proto` header.
+You can run the container in HTTP mode only if you have a reverse proxy in front doing TLS termination and sending the `X-Forwarded-Proto` header.

 - Set `DISABLE_HTTPS=true`